 (b) "Cognitive impairment" includes lack of judgment, planning, organization, self-control, and the persistence needed to manage normal demands of the individual's environment.

+(17) “Common Ownership Community" as defined in Maryland Code Ann., Real Property Article 14-204 includes (1) a development subject to a declaration enforced by a homeowners' association, (2) a condominium, or (3) a cooperative housing project.

-(17) (18) "Common-use telephone" means a telephone:
+(18) "Common-use telephone" means a telephone:

 (a) That is within the facility;